 - US securitisations: Solvency II securitisation requirements will be replaced following the coming into force of the Simple, Transparent and Standardised (STS) securitisation regulation.
 This regulation was agreed by the European Parliament, the Council and the Commission on 30 May 2017 with further technical talks to finalise the text to follow. - Availability of own funds at group level: following EIOPA's response to a Q&A on the availability of group own funds (i.e. that the solo SCR should, in principle, not be regarded as a barrier to availability), we are currently reviewing our approach. - Surplus funds: we are currently evaluating the surplus fund rules and accompanying supervisory statement.
-We are actively reviewing firms' reporting submissions and SFCRs to investigate implementation of the rules across the UK insurance industry and we expect to further our review in 2018.

-17 August 2018: Senidorunsentine Managers Redumer SIMR By the SIMR Ras now been of place of 4 overlable at https://www.bankofengland.co.uk/prudential-regulation/publication/2018/pra-response-to-the-treasury-committees-inquiry-into-solvency-2 a year, and though it is early days, we consider that it is promoting better governance through a clearer allocation of individual responsibilities to key decision-makers.
+We are actively reviewing firms' reporting submissions and SFCRs to investigate implementation of the rules across the UK insurance industry and we expect to further our review in 2018. - Senior Insurance Managers Regime (SIMR): the SIMR has now been in place for over a year, and though it is early days, we consider that it is promoting better governance through a clearer allocation of individual responsibilities to key decision-makers.
 PRA supervisors are also proactively using many tools provided by the policies to support reviews of firms' governance, which is likely to lead to better supervisory outcomes over time.
 In July and December 2017, the PRA consulted on proposals for the extension to all insurers of the Senior Managers & Certification Regime.
 This will be introduced by amendments to the Financial Services and Markets Act made by the Bank of England Act 2016.
 The PRA plans to publish final policy during 2018, and the regime will come into effect from 10 December 2018.